Deep-MI/FastSurfer/Docker/README.md

            --fs_license /fs60/.license \
            --t1 /data/subject2/orig.mgz \
            --seg /output/subject2/aparc.DKTatlas+aseg.deep.mgz \
+           --no_cuda \
            --sid subject8 --sd /output \
            --mc --qspec --nofsaparc --parallel
 ```

 As you can see, only the tag of the image is changed from gpu to cpu and the standard docker is used instead of the nvidia one.
+In addition, the --no_cuda flag is passed to explicitly turn of GPU usage inside FastSurferCNN.

 ### Build GPU FastSurferCNN container (segmentation only)